-In general, as long as you continue to be employed by the university you may delay distribution of your Account(s) up to the later of your retirement or age 701⁄2.
-Under these circumstances, you may continue to direct the investment of your Account(s) into the same Funding Vehicles that are available to active Participants.
+In general, you may delay distribution of your Account(s) up to age 701⁄2 (other than distribution of account balances under \$5,000 and after age 701⁄2 you must make required distributions as described above).
+Under these circumstances, you may continue to direct the investment of your Account(s) into the same Fund Sponsor investment options that are available to active Participants.
+If you are still employed by the University after age 701⁄2, you are not required to start distribution until you terminate employment with the University.

 If you decide to leave your Account(s) in the Plan and then later change your mind, you may elect a distribution at any time.
-Your Account(s) will be distributed as soon as administratively practicable after your completed distribution election form is received.
+Your Account(s) will be distributed as soon as administratively practicable after you request a distribution.